QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 ### Install Guide

-> 💡 As a good starting point, [a single-node docker image](https://github.com/FNNDSC/docker-swift-onlyone) will make it
+> 💡 As a good starting point, [a single-node docker image](https://github.com/paion-data/docker-swift-onlyone) will
-> easy for developers to get used to using object storage instead of a file system, and when they need the eventual
+> make it easy for developers to get used to using object storage instead of a file system, and when they need the
-> consistency and multiple replicas provided by a larger OpenStack Swift cluster they can work on implementing that by
+> eventual consistency and multiple replicas provided by a larger OpenStack Swift cluster they can work on implementing
-> following this section.
-One replica is not an issue in small systems or for a proof-of-concept because it can just be
+> that by following this section.
+One replica is not an issue in small systems or for a proof-of-concept because it can
-> backed up.
+> just be backed up.
+>
+> Its Dockerfile uses [supervisord](http://supervisord.org/) to manage the processes.
+The most idiomatic way to use
+> docker is one container one service, but in this particular Dockerfile we will be starting several services in the
+> container, such as rsyslog, memcached, and all the required OpenStack Swift daemons (of which there are quite a few).
+> So in this case we're using Docker more as a role-based system, and the roles are both a Swift proxy and Swift
+> storage, ie. a Swift "onlyone.""
+All of the required Swift services are running in this one container.
+>
+> To use this container:
+>
+> ```bash
+> docker volume create swift-data
+> docker run -d --name swift -p 12345:8080 -v swift-data:/srv -t fnndsc/docker-swift-onlyone
+> ```

 Structurally, a full-fledged Swift cluster includes the following components: